America’s teaching force needs better support.

 Research suggests that effective professional learning incorporates three critical components:

-Teacher-led community that builds both social capital and buy-in from teachers.
+Teacher-led community is critical to build both social capital and buy-in from teachers.
 We call this the “heart” of professional learning.
 Without teacher-led community, there is low buy-in and often resentment; teachers feel that professional learning is not relevant to their needs and resist adoption of new content or techniques or passively comply.

-Professional learning that is structured around repeated cycles of inquiry, which allow teachers to apply what they learn and evaluate evidence of student learning.
+Professional learning is structured around repeated cycles of inquiry that allows teachers to apply what they learn and evaluate evidence of student learning.
 We call this the “habits” of professional learning.
 Without cycles of inquiry, new ideas are not incorporated into regular practice and those that are adopted are not verified using evidence of student learning.

 In practice, our work revolves around the creation of “Labs” in school systems:

-Educators work with students from aligned grade levels and subject areas and meet regularly to collaborate, share successes and, discuss challenges.
+Labs are small groups of educators working with students in the same or similar grade levels and subject areas that meet regularly to collaborate and share successes and challenges.

-Lab Leaders work from within their school system to facilitate the exploration of content modules within Labs.
+Lab Leaders are experienced teachers and instructional coaches from within a school system who facilitate the exploration of content modules within Labs.

-“Cycles” are 6-8-week, structured inquiry investigations focused on curriculum-aligned content, instructional practice, and evidence-based learning.
-Labs typically complete four cycles per year.
+Cycles are six-to-eight-week, structured inquiry investigations, consisting of multiple sessions focused on curriculum-aligned content, practice, and evidence.
+Led by Lab Leaders who are coached by Teaching Lab.
+Labs typically complete between two and four cycles per year.